|

 There is much advice available and an excellent Security Manual has

-Security Network run out of Holland who provide much helpful
+Security Network who provide much helpful information.

 When assessing risk one of your inputs should be theft statistics.